 “…when Paul perceived that the one part were Sadducees, and the other Pharisees, he cried out in the council, Men and brethren, I am a Pharisee, the son of a Pharisee: of the hope and resurrection of the dead I am called in question.
 And when he had so said, there arose a dissension between the Pharisees and the Sadducees: and the multitude was divided.
 For the Sadducees say that there is no resurrection, neither angel, nor spirit: but the Pharisees confess both.
 And there arose a great cry: and the scribes that were of the Pharisees’ part arose, and strove, saying, We find no evil in this man: but if a spirit or an angel hath spoken to him, let us not fight against God.”
 (Acts 23:6-9)

-No other spiritual belief system provides the Bible’s proof of resurrection of the soul into an immortal body with legally validated documented witnesses.
+No other spiritual belief system provides the Bible’s proof of its claims – resurrection of the soul into an immortal body – with legally validated documented witnesses.
+The biblical promise of a future resurrection, and documented evidence of its reality, is based on legally defensible eyewitness evidence by the same methods that prove that any event in time actually happened.

 In the study of history, primary sources are the documents and artifacts closest to the matter being investigated.
 They are dated very close to the events they describe.
 In contrast, secondary sources use primary sources when writing about a historical matter be investigated.
 Sometimes the primary sources have all perished.
 For example, the earliest accounts we have describing the origins of Rome and Greece were written hundreds of years later.
 In these cases, all historians have to work with are secondary and tertiary sources.
 Eyewitness sources are primary sources.